Skip to content

 This Active Recall technique is very similar to the Feynman Technique, or in other words, learning by teaching.
 Teaching can also mean teaching yourself (or an imaginary person).
 Before reading about a topic, write down what you already know about the topic.
 Then, identify gaps in your knowledge.
 Do this by always asking yourself, "Why is that so?" like a 5-year-old would.
 If you can't answer any of these Why questions, read the material again and focus on the parts you couldn't answer.

-Example: The Quicksort algorithm, in the worst case, takes $O(n^2)$ comparisons to sort $n$ items.
+The Quicksort algorithm, in the worst case, takes \(O(n^2)\) comparisons to sort \(n\) items.
+That fact can be quickly found out by looking up the Wikipedia.
 But why is that so?
-In case you cannot answer that question, read your source material again; then, fill these gaps with your newly gained knowledge, and repeat identifying and filling remaining gaps until there are no more gaps.
+Can you answer that question?
+In case you cannot, read your source material again; then, fill these gaps with your newly gained knowledge, and repeat identifying and filling remaining gaps until there are no more gaps.

 Because of the forgetting curve, it's not enough to quiz yourself only once.
 You need to retrieve the information multiple times by spacing the intervals out rather than cramming the entire material in a single day or week.
 You'll use the Spaced Repetition technique in combination with Active Recall and ask yourself again and again with increasing interval lengths until the information has successfully transitioned to your long-term memory.